scottkosty/montetools/README.md

 1. Optionally maintain backups of in-progress simulations.
     * In the case of a power outage, you do not want to lose potentially days of simulations.
 You can restart the simulations from the backup.
     * Similarly, it can happen that the system runs out of RAM for large sample sizes.
 In this situation, all previous results will be backed up.
-1. Extend existing Monte Carlo simulations, maintaining reproducibility.
+1. Extend an existing MC, maintaining reproducibility.
     * Suppose you initially did 500 simulations but want to get to 1000.
 You can add on to the number of simulations, and the combined results will still be numerically reproducible, and will be equivalent to if you had run 1000 to begin with.
-1. Merge Monte Carlo simulations.
+1. Merge MC simulations.
-    * You can run simulations of part of a Monte Carlo on one computer, and simulations of a different part on a different computer, and merge.
+    * You can run simulations of part of an MC on one computer, and simulations of a different part on a different computer, and merge.
 1. Output results to a LaTeX table.
     * It is important that results be publication ready, so no manual tweaking is needed.
 This way, if you make improvements to the code, everything in your paper adapts seamlessly.
 1. Archive of past results, including corresponding Git info.